tikrimi/new-empty-typescript-project/README.md

   }
 ```

-It now possible to launch the build with `npm run build`and build then start the program with `npm run start`.
+It's now possible to launch the build with `npm run build` and build then start the program with `npm run start`.

 ### Add test framework (Jest)